indrekots/aws-workshop/README.md

 6. Network Access Control Lists
 7. Security Groups
 8. EC2 and creation of new instances
-9. Bastion host
-10. Autoscaling groups
+9. Autoscaling groups
-11. Elastic Load Balancers
+10. Elastic Load Balancers

 The following is a high level architecture diagram of the end result we're going to build.